Kotlin/kotlinx.serialization/README.md

 ## Troubleshooting IntelliJ IDEA

-Serialization support should work out of the box, if you have 1.3 Kotlin plugin installed.
-You still have to delegate build to Gradle (`Settings - Build, Execution, Deployment - Build Tools - Gradle - Runner -` tick `Delegate IDE build/run actions to gradle`).
+Serialization support should work out of the box, if you have 1.3.x Kotlin plugin installed.
+If you have Kotlin 1.3.10 or lower, you have to delegate build to Gradle (`Settings - Build, Execution, Deployment - Build Tools - Gradle - Runner -` tick `Delegate IDE build/run actions to gradle`).
+From 1.3.11, no delegation is required.
 In case of problems, force project re-import from Gradle.